-Over the next year, as the Contemplative Elder project takes shape, you will be warmly welcomed to any of the following:
+Over the 2022-23 period, as the Contemplative Elder project takes shape, you will be warmly welcomed to any of the following:

 — Guidance with developing a contemplative practice.
 Many of us have been saying prayers, mental prayers and verbal prayers, for decades, but we have barely scratched the surface of a whole other world of prayer, which is silent, contemplative and inner.
-To that end, we are launching a Monday morning Lectio Divina practice starting the Monday after Labor Day on September 12.
+(To that end, in the fall of 2022, we launched a Monday morning Lectio Divina practice after the 9am Mass.)

 — Book and theme discussions about the specific aspects of aging that are helping you age well, or are causing problems.